 They are popular and generally available except very small towns and villages, usually opened 24 hours a day.

 They are popular means of payment and accepted are both types: embossed card (Visa, Mastercard) and electronic (Visa Electron, Maestro).
 You can use them in supermarkets, petrol stations (all), restaurants, hotels and many stores, in large cities also taxis.
 But it is not yet the rule and you should always be prepared to use cash for payments.

-In every big city there are stores and supermarkets of the well known international chains, like Tesco, Auchan, Carrefour, Lidl, E.Leclerc, Intermarché, Kaufland or Geant.
-Many of them are opened also on Sundays, on weekdays until 22.00.
+In every big city there are stores and supermarkets of the well known international chains, like Tesco, Auchan, Carrefour, Lidl, E.Leclerc, Intermarché, Kaufland.
 There are also many nice, well arranged shopping centers.
 Since 2019, trade on Sundays is allowed only on the last Sunday of the month – commercial Sunday graphics.

 Silesia City Center, Katowice (a former coal mine site)

 Shoppping is also possible in smaller stores and shops (normally opened to 17.00 or 18.00), but with no guarantee of payment by credit card, what’s more – prices may be higher.
 For less wealthy people popular shopping places are bazaars (called “targ”, “targowisko”).
 Some look there for freshier fruits and vegetables.
 Late evening or at night shopping can be done at gas stations, which are opened 365 days a year, 24 hours a day.

 Prohibitions: Shops do not sell alcohol and cigarettes to persons less than 18 years old.